 The online marketing success of your business depends greatly on your social media efforts.
-As you know, social media is a purely visual platform.
-The way in which your viewers and customers perceive your message on the internet depends greatly on the graphics you share on social media.
+As you know, social media is a purely visual platform, so the way in which your viewers and customers perceive your message on the internet is directly related to the kind of graphics you share on social media.

 Here at Visme, we want to make it easier for you.
 Our online graphics editor offers templates for all social media platforms and also a blank canvas so you can create your graphic from scratch, in the size of your liking.

 We understand that sometimes your social media graphics don’t get as much traction as you’d like, even when using a template, so we’ve compiled an awesome list of quick but valuable tips to help you out, even if you aren’t using Visme (gasp!).

 - Always source images from dependable sites.